 This course is designed for post graduate research students prior to enrolment on a research degree programme.
 The Pre Research Degree Course (PRDC) comprises one, six month module (Pre Research Degree Module 8RR001).
-Overall it provides a bridging course to MPhil /PhD for students who do not meet the criteria for these research degrees in one or more of the following ways:
+Overall it provides a bridging course to MPhil /PhD for students who do not meet the following criterion:

 Further information can be found in the PRDC Guide.